Financial Year 2020 to 2021

-The Secretary of State for Education lays down the following terms and conditions on which assistance is given in relation to the pupil premium grant (PPG) payable to schools and local authorities for the financial year beginning 1 April 2018.
-PPG provides funding for two policies:
+The Secretary of State for Education lays down the following terms and conditions on which assistance is given in relation to the pupil premium grant (PPG) payable to schools and local authorities for the financial year beginning 1 April 2020.

 - raising the attainment of disadvantaged pupils of all abilities to reach their potential